votca/votca/share/doc/DEVELOPERS_GUIDE.md

 if you simply want to build natively for instance if you are running fedora on an **x86_64** machine the `frocearch pcc64le` in the above case could just be dropped.

+## Units in VOTCA

+VOTCA tried as much as possible to standarize units across both CSG and XTP.
+Internally we use:

+- nm for molecular dynamics and coarse grained positions.
+Bohr is used for quantum mechanical and electrostatic coordinates in XTP
+- energies are ?? in CSG and Hartree in XTP
+- time is in seconds